DrSkippy/Gnip-Python-Search-API-Utilities/README.md

                         Url of search endpoint.
 (See your Gnip console.)
   -p PASSWORD, --password PASSWORD
                         Password
+  -r RANK_SAMPLE, --rank_sample RANK_SAMPLE
+                        Rank inclusive sampling depth.
+Default is None.
+This runs filter rule production for rank1, rank1 OR rank2, rank1 OR rank2 OR rank3, etc.to the depths specifed.
   -q, --query           View API query (no data)
   -u USER, --user-name USER
                         User name